 In addition to a home environment that is adapted to your cat's needs, you must ensure that the cat has access to fresh air if it is not allowed to go outside, for example you can have the balcony netted so that the cat cannot get out or injure itself by falling.

 Feel free to buy cat grass, which is good for both stimulation and the stomach.
 Also treat your cat to some fun toys from time to time - toys are good for the cat's active life.
-By rotating the toys, and not having all the toys in front of you all the time, your cat thinks they are "new" and exciting longer.
+By rotating the toys, and not having all the toys in front of them all the time, your cat thinks they are "new" and exciting longer.

 If you think this sounds difficult or wonder how you can do this in the best way for your particular cat, you can get in touch with a behaviourist for advice.
 You can then learn more about how to create a pleasant home environment with these things in mind, and much more.